The Price Of A Borrowed Life

 PRESENT DAY:

-Su, a 60-year-old survivor of the Machines' invasion, sat in the common room of the rebel hideout, a bunker buried deep beneath one of the abandoned cities.
+Su, a sixty year-old survivor of the Machines' invasion, sat in the common room of the rebel hideout, a bunker buried deep beneath one of the abandoned cities.
 It was her gift that had guided them to this sanctuary, revealing to her that the Machines could not survive underground.
 Su possessed a rare ability to see beyond the fabric of time, though these visions came unpredictably, beyond her control.
 On this day, exhausted after her shift monitoring the Machines' movements, she was ready to collapse.
 Her eyes drooped intermittently, and she shook herself to stay awake.
 She planned to speak with their leader, Victor, before retiring for the night.

 A sudden commotion at the door caught her attention.
 She looked up to see Victor approaching.
 Smiling, she attempted to stand, but her vision blurred, and she staggered.
 A strong hand steadied her, and her voice shifted to a prophetic tone: "Look for a child with the sign of heaven on his palm.
 He will be the one to save humanity, possessing the strength of a thousand men.
 Beware of betrayal, for the child's life will be in danger.
 Seek this child by following the first star that appears in the sky."